lmarzen/esp32-quotes-epd/README.md

 4. Optionally specify an author for each quote.
 The author is indicated with an at sign, '@'.
 If you really want to include an at sign in a quote, you must escape it first with a backslash, '\\@'.

-5. You can force your own line breaks by starting new lines within the quotes cell using `Ctrl + Enter`.
+5. The quotes will automatically wrap to the next line of the display, however, you can force your own line breaks by starting new lines within the quotes cell using `Ctrl + Enter`.
 The author will always be displayed on a new line.

 Google Script